 So let me show you how my full day of sightseeing turned out, and yes it was a packed back to back with exciting visits historical venues mixed in with quirky landmarks all around the city.

-Highlights and attractions in Pittsburgh, PA
+Here’s what to see and do in Pittsburgh, PA

 Morning hike along the North Shore riverfront trail